Legacy

 National Recognition in Publishing

-The printing company building is inaugurated by President Ramon Magsaysay, while the offset printing machinery is inaugurated by Senator Gil J. Puyat, reflecting national recognition of the enterprise.
+The printing company building is inaugurated by President Ramon Magsaysay, while the offset printing machinery is inaugurated by Senator Gil J. Puyat.

 1960